BrainSpawnInfosphere/walkingeye/README.md

 ## Software Development

-* flake8 - check for errors according to PEP8
+* flake8 - check for errors according to PEP8 (automatically done in my atom editor)
-* Landscape.io - check code for errors
+* Landscape.io - on push, check code for errors
-* travis.ci - run unit tests on commit to github
+* travis.ci - on push, run unit tests on commit to github
+* quantifiedcode - on push, check for errors and will submit auto fixes (pull requests) for simple errors
+* srcclr - check code and associated libraries for licenses